-People who are injured on someone else’s property in Florida have four years from the accident date to file a personal injury lawsuit.
-If your loved one was killed due to a hazardous property condition, you only have two years to file a wrongful death case.
+People who are injured on someone else’s property in Florida have two years from the accident date to file a personal injury lawsuit.
+If your loved one was killed due to a hazardous property condition, you also only have two years to file a wrongful death case.

 Schedule a Free Consultation With Our Tampa Premises Liability Lawyers

 If you were injured on someone else’s property in Tampa, FL, you have limited time to act.
-The legal team at Winters & Yonker, P.A. is ready to advocate for you and ensure you get the money you deserve.
+The legal team at Winters & Yonker Personal Injury Lawyers is ready to advocate for you and ensure you get the money you deserve.

 Reach out to our law office to schedule a free initial consultation with our Tampa premises liability lawyers.
 We’ll use our 119 years of combined legal experience to fight for you and help you get back on your feet after your accident.